xida420/Ubisoft-Friend-Remover/README.md

-# Ubisoft-Friend-Remover
+# UbisoftFriendRemover
-removes all friends on uplay using the api
+Python script that automatically removes all uplay friends

+For issues help or questions, contact me on discord 0xida (911634250699243530)